Our Board and Executive team

 Lee Bruce – General Manager, Corporate Services

-Lee Bruce joins Seqwater from the Translational Research Institute Australia, where she was the Director of Corporate Services.
-Her portfolio of responsibility included all aspects of finance, IT, projects, quality, commercial, relationship and business management.
+Lee has held executive and senior leadership roles and has extensive experience in managing diverse professional services including strategy, investment, finance, analytics, legal, ICT, projects, risk, quality, compliance, commercial services, sales and marketing, relationship and business management.
 Lee previously held the role of Chief Operating Officer for the European Capital Markets and Treasury Solutions Division at Deutsche Bank London before immigrating to Australia in 2013.
+Lee’s most recent role was Director of Corporate Services for the Translational Research Institute, Brisbane.

 Bruce Linaker – General Manager, Digital Technology Information